 - SPAN 301 Advanced Grammar and Syntax (3) Analysis of more technical and advanced points of Spanish grammar and syntax with comparisons made to English.
-Prerequisties: Minimum requirements in Spanish language for entry in program and placement test. - SPAN 302 Advanced Composition and Conversation (3) Designed to improve oral and written Spanish.
+Prerequisites: Minimum requirements in Spanish language for entry in program and placement test. - SPAN 302 Advanced Composition and Conversation (3) Designed to improve oral and written Spanish.
 Presentation of topics related to the diverse cultures, peoples, history of Spain and Latin America, especially Mexico.
 Prerequisite: SPAN 301. - SPAN 311 Review Spanish for Native Speakers (3) Review of grammar, improvement of writtenoral communication and reading proficiency for native speakers, stressing their specific language problems.
 Not counted toward major.
 Prerequisite: placement test. - SPAN 312 Review Spanish for Nonnative Speakers (3) Similar to SPAN 311 except exclusively directed to the nonnative speaker whose language needs and problems differ from those of native speakers.
 Not counted toward major.
 Prerequisite: placement test. - SPAN 321 Hispanic Civilization (3) Currents and characteristics of Spanish culture as expressed through the centuries in literature, art, philosophy and history.
-Prerequisite: SPAN 302. - SPAN 351 Spanish and Spanish-American Literature in Translation (3) Specialized topics in Spanish and Spanish-American literatures.
+Prerequisite: SPAN 302. - SPAN 331 Spanish Conversation (3) Study and practice of oral Spanish, stressing idiomatic expressions and providing students with the opportunity to improve their fluency.
+Pronunciation, comprehension and building vocabulary are also emphasized. - SPAN 351 Spanish and Spanish-American Literature in Translation (3) Specialized topics in Spanish and Spanish-American literature.
 Not counted as credit toward the major.
 No prerequisite.